Mind maps are very useful tools to enhance your learning and creativity. But, let’s start by answering two important questions :

 - A mind map is a diagram that connects information around a central theme.
 At the centre there is your main idea and the branches are subtopics or related ideas (see Fig.1 below).
 This technique maps out your thoughts using keywords that trigger associations in the brain enhancing the creation of further ideas.

 - Mind maps can help you develop your vocabulary proficiency by not only learning the definition of words but also making connections between words and their contexts.
-Mind maps also work as knowledge bank since they allow you to add links and attach files related to your vocabulary (you can, for example, add pictures or audio files for the correct pronunciation of a specific word).
+Mind maps also work as knowledge banks since they allow you to add links and attach files related to your vocabulary (you can, for example, add pictures or audio files for the correct pronunciation of a specific word).

 Upon completion of this task you will be able to: